nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Ui](images/Logo.png)

 Welcome to the Paidlancers User Guide!
+This user guide is targeted towards freelancers who are new to using Paidlancers or freelancers who need a reference guide to help them achieve the full potential of Paidlancers.

-We're thrilled to have you here!
+We're really thrilled to have you here!
 At Paidlancers, we know that freelancing can be both rewarding and challenging.
 As freelancers ourselves, we understand the unique obstacles and opportunities that come with freelancing.
 That's why we created Paidlancers – a desktop app designed to help you streamline your freelancing event management tasks.

 ## Introducing Paidlancers

 Paidlancers is a **desktop app for keeping track of your freelancing events, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Paidlancers can get your freelancing event management tasks done faster than traditional GUI apps.
+Paidlancers is optimised for fast typists to get event management tasks done faster than traditional GUI apps!

 This user guide will help you get up to speed in no time!